How To Catch Any Fish

 Picture

-Big New Caledonia GT caught on the Heru Skipjack shown above
+Big New Caledonia GT caught on the Heru Skipjack shown below

 Giant Trevally Techniques